 While an excellent tool for administration, our schools tell us it is a challenge to work with when teaching in the classroom.
 In other words, the target audience is really not the teachers (regardless of its name).
 It lacks key features that are required for proper pedagogy:

-- Deployment can be difficult -- they often generate a custom extension for each client which requires long setup in the admin dashboard
+- Deployment can be difficult -- they often generate a custom extension for each client

 - Ability to launch it from any website -- right now the teacher has to open the dashboard in a new tab, a nuisance for a teacher in the heat of the action